AdaCore/learn/courses/advanced-ada/chapters/strong_typing.rst

   - A function that returns a mapping from the index of ordered chunks to the index of unordered chunks must be available.

+For example, consider the following picture containing input chunks and a
+selector:

+.. graphviz:: strong_typing_graph_01.dot

+By using the mapping, we can select the correct chunks from the input (unordered) chunks.
+Also, we may create an array of ordered chunks for testing purposes.

 Let's skip the discussion whether the design used in this application is good or not and assume that all requirements listed above are set on stone and can't be changed.